brev/pghtm/README.md

             Target   | `column.active`

             1. **OUTPUT**.
 Active columns are are now stored back alongside the original new input row.
-This is the input to the Temporal Memory in the next section (below).
+Spatial Pooler compute cycle is basically complete, besides next-timestep prep (the rest of this section).
+These active columns are the input to the Temporal Memory (next section below).

                 TRIGGER  | `trigger_column_input_columns_active_change`
                 ---------|---------------------------------------------